lavielp/lavielp.github.io/it/taxonomy.md

 Several specific document formats emerge from those 4 views.
 A knowledge base will contain a "break fix" document and a "how to" document.
 The network view will be a traditional network diagram which can show both an application centric view and server centric view.
-A server document which contains specific informaiton such as IP address, name, installed applications and components.
-And an applicaiton document which addresses the overall application components which may include servers and network connectivity.
+A server document which contains specific information such as IP address, name, installed applications and components.
+And an application document which addresses the overall application components which may include servers and network connectivity.